Ratchet feminism: Ratchet feminism

 Ratchet feminism, ratchet womanism, ratchet radicalism, and even hood feminism began to appear in the scholarship of hip hop feminist scholars in the early 2000s.
 Ratchet feminism comes out of the black feminist/womanist tradition and is closely related to hip hop feminism and hood feminism.
 Rutgers professor Brittney Cooper describes it as "a refusal of female vulnerability."
 In 2020, the Journal of Hip Hop Studies published a special issue titled Twenty-First Century B.I.T.C.H.
 Frameworks: Hip Hop Feminism Comes of Age.
 The editors and contributors of the issue theorize ratchet feminism and provide an outline of the scholarly conversations around ratchet feminism.
 According to Elizabeth Fielder, ratchet feminism (radicalism) is a form of activism that may often be seen as inappropriate or "over the top."

 Derogatory meaning

 Several scholars have argued that ratchet as an empowering practice for poor women of color reveals a "shadowy" underground feminism in creating an alternative performance space for black women.
 There is still a negative meaning attached for many black women, as the term mainly targets them.
 "There's an emotional violence and meanness attached to being ratchet, particularly pertaining to women of color," says Vibe editor Michaela Angela Davis.

+Ratchet feminism in music

+Originating in the Southern United States, particularly in cities like Atlanta and Houston, the subgenre of ratchet feminist music challenges traditional gender norms and amplifies the voices of female artists.
+Ratchet feminism differs from Hip Hop feminism in that it specifically looks to subvert notions of respectability while also incorporating aesthetics of black working class culture.

+Ratchet feminism has gained popularity within Hip Hop culture especially in the 2010s with artists like Nicki Minaj, City Girls, and Megan thee Stallion.
+Key components of the subgenre include woman empowerment, sisterhood, sexual autonomy, and financial independence.

+In Megan thee Stallion's 2020 hit song "Savage", she boasts about being "Classy, bougie, ratchet".

+Scholars have argued that ratchet feminism in music, offers black women and girls a space to be seen and depicted within pop culture.
+"The presence of black female rappers and the urban, working-class, black hairstyles, clothes, expressions, and subject matter of their rhymes provide young black women with a small culturally reflective public space.” according to Joan Morgan.

+Expressions of ratchet feminism also go beyond music.
+From the flamboyant to the provocative fashion choices of artists, ratchet feminism also acts as a visual manifesto that empowers black women to express themselves unapologetically.
+The fashion choices of artists like Cardi B and Lizzo, for example, not only make bold statements about individuality but also contribute to reshaping the fashion industry's narrative around inclusivity and self-expression.
+This form of expression has been characterized as the hoochie mama aesthetic and has its roots in urban black culture.